Delt-A/delt-a.github.io/_posts/2019-04-08-pwnable-tw-start.md

 The program lets you type 60 bytes, but it only accepts 20 bytes.
 Therefore, you can see maybe it has buffer overflow here.

 First payload I use buffer overflow to make it returns to ROP gadget (0x08048087).

 {: .box-note}
 **Note:** Payload 1: "aaaaaaaaaaaaaaaaaaaa\x87\x80\x04\x08"

 And then it will print out esp address in stack.
 Having that address, I can put the shellcode into that.
+When comes the `retn;` instruction, ESP is pointing to address has 0x08048087, so next EIP is 0x08048087.

 \[About shellcode] You can find shellcode at [here](http://shell-storm.org/shellcode/).